microsoft/winfile/README.md

 <a href="https://www.microsoft.com/store/apps/9p7vbbbc49rb?ocid=badge"><img src="https://developer.microsoft.com/store/badges/images/English_get-it-from-MS.png" alt="Get it from Microsoft" width="150px"></a>

-If you just want to download the WinFile application without worrying about compiling from the source code, we have a number of precompiled versions available.
+If you just want to download the WinFile application without worrying about compiling from the source code, we have a number of pre-compiled versions available.

 Please select the version which you would like to download.